 Assistive Technology for Learning Differences

 Technology can help struggling students leverage their learning strengths and bypass weaknesses to improve performance, independence, and self-confidence.
 In this online course aimed at teachers, learning specialists, educational therapists, and parents, you will learn about a wide range of tools to support students with learning disabilities, attention-deficit/hyperactivity disorder (ADHD), executive functioning deficits, and issues with processing information and memory.
-Through lecture, video demonstrations, and hands-on activities, you will learn:
+Through readings, lecture, video demonstrations, and hands-on activities, you will learn: